 - 1. Submit an online application, selecting the certificate program of your choice. - 2.
 You will receive welcome instructions.
 Certificate in Preaching students will be sent instructions for completing the Advanced Placement exam to ascertain biblical knowledge. - 3.
 You will receive transcript credit for each course that you successfully complete. - 4.
-When you have received credit for all of the courses required at a grade of C or higher, the Registrar will issue your Christian University GlobalNet Certificate in Bible or Certificate in Preaching.
+When you have received credit for all of the courses required at a grade of C or higher, the Registrar will issue your Christian University GlobalNet Certificate.